bavarianrhino/redux-dispatch-atlanta-web-career-121018/README.md

 changeState(state, {type: 'INCREASE_COUNT'})
 	// => {count: 1}
 ```
+* NONE OF THIS CODE WORKED FOR ME IN THE CONSOLE....COPYING INTO NEXT LEARN LAB TO SEE
+* IF I CAN GET IT TO WORK..

 See that?
 Our state never increases beyond one.
 It starts off as zero, and
 while the `changeState` function returns one more than that, if we look at